OutSystems/docs-odc/src/eap/tutorial-2-create-library.md

 summary: Monitor and troubleshoot applications.
 tags: monitor aps; review log files
 ---
-# Task 2: Create a library app
+# Task 2: Create a Library App

 In Neo, apps can have strong dependencies to libraries only.
-A Web App can't have a strong dependency to another Web App.
 Libraries are versioned and apps reuse elements from a specific library version.
 For more information about reusing elements in Neo, see [Reuse elements across apps](reuse-elements.md).

 This task walks you through creating a library and exposing an element for reuse.